Hamiltonian Expressibility for Ansatz Selection in Variational Quantum Algorithms: Results and Discussion

 \subsection{Hamiltonian Expressibility Analysis}

-This subsection presents our findings on the estimation of the expressibility metrics for all circuits and problem classes from Section \ref{subsec:circuits_and_hamiltonians}, focusing on layer dependence and circuit expressiveness per problem class.
+This section presents our findings on the estimation of the expressibility metrics for all circuits and problem classes from Section~\ref{subsec:circuits_and_hamiltonians}, focusing on layer dependence and circuit expressiveness per problem class.